Microsoft Stock Remains a Safe Buy as Markets Bounce Back

 I don’t have to tell you about the strong performance of Microsoft before the selloff.
 Driven by growth in the company’s Azure cloud business and related platforms, shares soared from around $120 per share in April 2019, to as high as $190.70 per share in February 2020.
 Quite impressive, considering what it takes to move the needle for a trillion-dollar company.

 When shares took a dip in March, shares became more reasonably priced.
-But even though the stock has rebounded to just a few dollars below its all-time high, shares could still move higher.
+But even though the stock has rebounded to slightly below its all-time high, shares could still move higher.
 Even as the tech giant again trades at premium valuation.

 Don’t Expect Big Moves, But Still a Solid Buy